robinjmm/stat-preview-card/README.md

 The goal of the challenge is to re-create the layout of a card component on different viewport widths.
 On smaller screens the elements of the card components stack on top of one another.
 On larger screens, the card has two columns.
 The first column is for the heading, description, and other infos.
 The second column is for a big hero image.

 There are no interactive elements for this challenge.

-**Any feedback on how to improve my solution would be greatly appreciated**. 😊

 ## User Stories
 The user should be able to: